eipartida/MySweeper/README.md

 # MySweeper
-An attempt to make minesweeper
+An attempt to create minesweeper using Python 3.7 and the tkinter library

+Files:
+controller.py
+model.py
+view.py